Monetary Objections definition

 Monetary Objections means (a) any mortgage, deed of trust or similar security instrument recorded during Contributor’s period of ownership encumbering all or any part of the Property, (b) any mechanic’s, materialman’s or similar lien, (c) the lien of ad valorem real or personal property taxes, assessments and governmental charges affecting all or any portion of the Property which are delinquent, and (d) any judgment of record against Contributor in the county or other applicable jurisdiction in which the Property is located.

-Monetary Objections means (a) any mortgage, deed of trust or similar security instrument encumbering all or any part of the Property, (b) any mechanic’s, materialman’s or similar lien, except not including any such lien that may be filed against the Property as the result of any work, labor, service or materials performed or furnished, by, for or to Purchaser, its employees, agents and/or contractors, (c) the lien of ad valorem real or personal property taxes, assessments and governmental charges affecting all or any portion of the Property which are delinquent, and (d) any judgment of record against Seller in the county or other applicable jurisdiction in which the Property is located.
+Monetary Objections with respect to all Properties, collectively, shall mean (a) any mortgage, deed to secure debt, deed of trust or similar security instrument encumbering all or any part of the Properties, (b) any mechanic’s, materialman’s or similar lien (unless resulting from any act or omission of Purchaser or any of its agents, contractors, representatives or employees or any tenant of the Properties), (c) the lien of ad valorem real or personal property taxes, assessments and governmental charges affecting all or any portion of the Properties which are delinquent, and (d) any judgment of record against Seller in the county or other applicable jurisdiction in which the Properties are located.

 Examples of Monetary Objections in a sentence